AkoniMinker/Text-Summarizer/README.md

 Download the .exe file (64,404 KB) here >> https://drive.google.com/file/d/1fQkApOyaqBWbEaeFfruhE1ZkIr696Dj7/view?usp=sharing

 A graphical interface will appear.
 Enter the text you would like to summarize and the desired number of sentences for the summary.
 Then, click the "Summarize" button to generate the summary.
+If you're weary of downloading a file, you can copy the text_summarizer.py file and replace line 187 with `interactive_mode()` (no hashtag) and run a version of the program in the terminal.